signalapp/WhisperYAFFS/direct/python/README_yaffs_import_py.txt

 		level 4 is used for bug hunting and shows each step and in detail -ignore_hidden_directories
 		will not copy hidden (./) directories if used.

+	-o [yaffs_path]
+		chooses the path where the branch will be copyied into yaffs. note this path must start with "/yaffs2/"
+		example: python yaffs_importer.py /home/timothy/work/yaffs/yaffs_importer_test_dir -o /yaffs2/apple/

+	-yaffs_trace [number]
+		this sets the yaffs_trace() function with the number inputed. this number must be in the range of char. yaffs_importer saves the current yaffs_trace value and restores the value after the branch has been imported. setting this flag to -1 will run yaffs_importer with the default yaffs_trace value.

-Deleating files and folders
+Deleting files and folders
 	to deleate files and folders in yaffs use the yaffs_browser (the documentation still needs to be written). to run the browser use this: "python yaffs_browser" to deleate a file or a folder select the file or folder then go Edit->Delete selected.

 Clear Yaffs
-	the easiest way to clear yaffs of all files and folders is to remove the emfile-2k-0 file. this file is stored in the yaffs2/direct/python/ folder.
+	the easiest way to clear the yaffs file system of all files and folders is to remove the emfile-2k-0 file. this file is stored in the yaffs2/direct/python/ folder.
 	the command is: rm emfile-2k-0